-- G. Application Procedures

-- 3. Plan Requirements

-- g.
-Regulating Plans

-- 2) Final Regulating Plan (FRP) for Public Hearing Approval or Administrative Approval

-- c) In addition to the requirements indicated in Art.
+- G. Application Procedures - 3.
+Plan Requirements - Regulating Plans - Final Regulating Plan (FRP) for Public Hearing Approval or Administrative Approval - c) In addition to the requirements indicated in Art.
 2.A.1.G.3.g.1, Preliminary Regulating Plan (PRP) for Public Hearing Approval, the following items shall be shown on the FRP, as applicable: [Ord.
-2009-040]

-- (6) Elevations, if submitted pursuant to Art.
+2009-040] - Elevations, if submitted pursuant to Art.
 5.C, Design Standards; [Ord.
 2009-040]

-- h.
+h.
 Other Types of Plans

-....
 3) Architectural Plans

 Architectural plans shall be consistent with Art.
-5.C, Design Standards.
+5.C, Design Standards and the Technical Manual.

-Part 2.
 ULDC Art.
-2.D.1.G, Modification to Prior Development Orders (page 39 - 40 of 87), is hereby amended as follows:
+2.D.1.G, Modification to Prior Development Orders (page 39 - 40 of 87), is Part 2. hereby amended as follows: